 QUALIFICATIONS OF NOMINEE: Provide the documentation outlined below as appropriate for the individual nominee and category.
 A current C.V. may be substituted if it provides the committee with the information needed to assess the qualifications of the nominee.
-This document shall not exceed 10 pages in length.
+The C.V. shall not exceed ten pages in length and no less than 10 pt font or the nomination will be disqualified.

 - 1. Degrees received.
-Give major, date, and institution for each advanced degree. - 2.
+Give major, date, and institution for each [advanced] degree. - 2.
 Memberships in honorary and professional societies. - 3.
 Honors and awards. - 4.
 Professional positions held. - 5.
-Professional contributions within the last 10 years.
+Professional contributions.
 A written assessment of the impact of the nominee's professional contributions pertinent to the award they are being considered for will be most helpful to the committee.
 Nominators may also wish to list the nominee's most significant contributions: a) books written or edited, b) refereed journal articles, c) technical papers (includes abstracts, research reports, extension leaflets and bulletins, etc.), d) non-technical papers (includes magazine and newspaper articles and other articles written for agricultural public) and e) contributions other than publications as appropriate to support the nomination.